 Please upload a current professional résumé that highlights your educational background, work experience and any other activities, interests or hobbies that are significant to you.
 Your résumé should be one page in length and in a format that you would present to a prospective employer.
 Use the detailed work history section in the online application to provide more information.

-Your essays give us great insight into your personality and your other unique qualities.
-You will submit the required essay with your online application.
-Please note word or character limits for additional essays.
+Your explanatory statements give us great insight into your personality and your other unique qualities.
+You will submit the required statement with your online application.
+Please note word or character limits for each statement.
 Use a font size of 10 to 12 points.

-Essay One.
+Statements.
 While business school is a time for exploration, we do expect you to have a strong sense about why you want an MBA and what you hope to do once you graduate.
 Applying to business school is an introspective process, and we want to make sure you have a good sense for what you want from a program, where you hope it will lead you and why Owen is well suited to help you attain your goals.
-In addition, you should understand what skills you possess that will be transferrable to another job or industry.
+In addition, you should understand what skills you possess that will be transferable to another job or industry.
+That is the purpose of each of your explanatory statement.

 Video Essay.
 The video essay is a required component of the online application.
 Our goal in asking you for a short video essay is to be able to get a glimpse of the authentic you, speaking without a script.
 The video questions are easy to answer and you should not be nervous about this.
 You will have time to prepare and to record your answer.
 Just follow the instructions on the application.

-You must submit two recommendations from supervisors familiar with your work.
+You must submit one recommendation from a supervisor familiar with your work.
 If you are not at liberty to disclose your plans to a current supervisor, you should provide an explanation in the optional essay and request a former supervisor, client or vendor to complete a recommendation.
-If you have little or no full-time work experience, you should obtain recommendations from supervisors of part-time work and internships, or a professor with whom you have closely worked.
+If you have little or no full-time work experience, you may obtain a recommendation a supervisor of part-time work, an internship, or a professor with whom you have closely worked.

 Recommendations from friends, family members, acquaintances and other sources unable to evaluate you in an objective academic, professional or extracurricular context are not appropriate and may detract from your overall application.
 (If your recommender is not an English speaker, he/she may write a letter of recommendation in his/her native language and have it translated by a professional translator.
 The original letter, the translated letter, and a certification by the translator should be combined into one document and uploaded by the recommender into the online recommendation system.
 Please note that this uploaded document is acceptable to us in necessary cases but our preference is for your recommender to complete the online recommendation form itself.)

-Your recommenders can submit your recommendations securely online to us.
-Instructions will be included in an email sent to each recommender after you enter the person’s contact information in the Recommender section.
-Recommenders will also have an option to complete a paper-based recommendation form if they choose not to complete an online recommendation.
+Your recommender can submit your recommendations securely online to us.
+Instructions will be included in an email sent to your recommender after you enter the person’s contact information in the Recommender section.
+Your recommender may complete a paper-based recommendation form if they are unable to complete an online recommendation.
 You must complete the top portion of the paper recommendation before giving it to the person recommending you.

 All paper-based recommendations must be submitted by you in unopened envelopes, with the recommender’s signature across the sealed flap.

-We will waive your TOEFL report requirement if you have earned an undergraduate degree in a country where the official language is English (not just an English-speaking institution or country where English is spoken) or have lived and worked in an English-speaking country for the past two or more years.
-If you do not meet these requirements, the TOEFL is required for admission.
-A TOEFL waiver is automatically granted if a candidate scores 90 percent or higher on the verbal component of the GMAT or GRE.
+To ensure you are best prepared for a US graduate program we highly recommend a minimum of 100 on the TOEFL or 7 overall with balanced sectional scores on the IELTS.
+We will waive your TOEFL or IELTS report requirement if you have earned an undergraduate degree in a country where the official language is English (not just an English-speaking institution or country where English is spoken) or have lived and worked in an English-speaking country for the past two or more years.
+If you do not meet these requirements, the TOEFL or IELTS is required for admission.
+A TOEFL or IELTS waiver is automatically granted if a candidate scores 90 percent or higher on the verbal component of the GMAT or GRE.
 If you last took the test more than two years prior to the date of application, you must take it again because results are valid only two years.
-You must take the TOEFL, IELTS or PTE before submitting your application so that you can record the scores in the application.
-You must upload a copy of your official TOEFL, IELTS or PTE score with your application and submit the official test score to Vanderbilt University at this address:
+You must take the TOEFL or IELTS before submitting your application so that you can record the scores in the application.
+As an additional way to demonstrate your English language proficiency you are welcome to take the DuoLingo English test and have your results submitted.
+You must upload a copy of your official TOEFL or IELTS score with your application and submit the official test score to Vanderbilt University at this address:

 2301 Vanderbilt Place